stevenjacobson1/ASUG-AI163/README.md

+> [!IMPORTANT]
+> **Welcome to the Agent Builder Lab Preview!**
+>
+> You are working with a **pre-release version** of the Agent Builder in Joule Studio.
+This gives you an early look at our upcoming capabilities.
+Please keep the following in mind:
+>
+> *   **Features Are Subject to Change:** The user interface (UI), terminology, and functionalities you see in this lab may differ from the final, generally available (GA) product.
+> *   **For Educational Use Only:** This environment is designed for learning and experimentation, not for production use.
+> *   **Potential Instability:** As a preview version, you may encounter occasional instability or minor bugs.
+The exercises are designed to work with the current state of the platform.
+If you get stuck, please notify a session instructor.

 # AI163 - Get hands-on to extend Joule and build AI Agents

 ## Description

 This exercise shows how to build a simple custom Joule Agent in Joule Studio that uses multiple Joule Skills along with Document Grounding via AI Core to manage shipments in the SAP Business Networks Global Track and Trace (GTT) system.
-The agent can create shipments, get delayed shipment details and even tracking details of existing shipment.
-It uses Document Grounding to read a shipment rate card document and determine the most economically viable shipment carrier based on their rates, source location and destination location while creating a shipment.
+The agent can create shipments, get delayed shipment details, and even track details of existing shipments.
+It uses Document Grounding to read a shipment rate card document and determine the most economically viable shipment carrier based on their rates, source, and destination locations while creating a shipment.

 ## Overview

-### Busiess problem and persona
+### Business problem and persona

 Before diving into the use case, let's take a moment to get acquainted with our business user.
 It's really important to understand the business user as thoroughly as possible before building your custom Joule Agent.

 Meet George, a Logistics Coordinator at a global manufacturing company.
 Every day, George is responsible for creating, tracking, and managing shipments across multiple transportation partners using SAP Business Networks Global Track and Trace — or GTT for short.
 His job is to ensure that every delivery — from raw materials to finished goods — reaches the customer on time and in full.

 #### Persona — Logistics Coordinator
 <img width="747" height="432" alt="image" src="https://github.com/user-attachments/assets/d955078e-3896-4a28-b504-6a330525b36e" />